Pete Weber (bowler): Controversy

 By the early 1980s, Weber had established himself as one of the best bowlers in the world, but his lifestyle saw numerous long binges of alcohol and cocaine use.
 In a 1985 Sports Illustrated article, Weber admitted to spending a four-week stretch on tour in a "complete blackout"—staying up for days on end with cocaine, and drinking a fifth of Jack Daniel's every night.
 Pete estimated he blew through about $150,000 between 1982 and 1984 on cocaine, alcohol and gambling.
 He once bragged about hitting the lanes one evening and scoring in the high 200s after spending the day drinking full-strength Long Island iced teas.
 He entered rehab in March 1984, ending what his famous father called "eight years of hell".
-Though Weber says he never used cocaine again, he is open about the fact that he has continued to struggle with alcohol addiction throughout his life.
+Though Weber says he never used cocaine again, he has been open about the fact that he has continued to struggle with alcohol addiction.

-Despite Weber's talent, he was not popular with his bowling peers and was even denied Player of the Year honors in 1987 despite winning the Tournament of Champions and leading the tour in earnings; the award was instead given to Marshall Holman.
-By 1989, Weber had won 13 PBA Tour titles and had reached over $1 million (USD) in earnings, but his personal life was plagued with problems.
+Despite Weber's talent, he was not popular with his bowling peers and was even denied Player of the Year honors in 1987 despite winning the Tournament of Champions and leading the tour in earnings; his peers’ votes awarded it to Marshall Holman, making Holman the first, and only, Player of the Year with 0 titles for the season.
+By 1989, Weber had won 13 PBA Tour titles and had reached over $1 million (USD) in earnings, but he had also served five PBA suspensions during the decade and his personal life was plagued with problems.

 By the mid-1990s, Weber had been through two divorces.
 He went through a three-season stretch (1994–96) without winning a title, and he failed to make a championship round appearance during the entire 1995 season.
 At the same time, the PBA Tour itself was in decline and was nearing insolvency.

 Weber began a slow turnaround in 1997, for which he gave much of the credit to third wife Tracy.
 "Tracy is the best thing that ever happened to me," he said.
 "She keeps me focused and keeps me loose."
 Weber won two titles in the 1997 season, and established a then-career high in earnings with over $181,000.